gwtboot/gwt-boot-samples/README.md

 Here you can find some samples on how you can use the GWT Boot Starters in your project.
 This quickstart document is based on following sample project: [gwt-boot-sample-basic](https://github.com/gwtboot/gwt-boot-samples/tree/master/gwt-boot-sample-basic).

-Introduction article about GWT Boot Starters can be found here: https://bit.ly/GWTBootStartersFinal
+Introduction article about GWT Boot Starters can be found here: [GWT Boot Starters — Bootstrap a Simple GWT Web App](https://bit.ly/GWTBootStartersFinal)

 # IDE